-If you’re not already an Iterable client, click here to request a demo and discuss how Iterable and Stitchdata can work together for you.
+If you’re not already an Iterable client, request a demo to discuss how the Iterable and Stitch Data integration can work for you.

 Once Stitch has successfully saved and created the Iterable integration, you’ll be redirected to a page that displays your Iterable webhook URL and token (which is blurred in the image below):